Andy2887/TacOS/README.md

 Original: `Workspace/> cargo -F test-user,debug -- -append args-none`
 Fixed: `Workspace/> cargo run -F test-user,debug -- -append args-none`

-2, Some of the dependencies in the enviornment need to be depreciated.
+2, Some of the dependencies in the enviornment need to be depreciated for the project to compile.

 ### Fast commands
-donation-one Test Case:
+donation-sema Test Case:
 Print Debugging:
-- `cargo run -F test-schedule,debug -- -append donation-one`
+- `cargo run -F test-schedule,debug -- -append donation-sema`

 ##### To Do
-1, fix donation-nest.
+1, fix donation-sema